 Are you an ideal salesperson?
 Do you possess the right habits and personality traits?
-Before you critique yourself, consider you may be battling an unseen enemy- representativeness
+Before you critique yourself, consider you may be battling an unseen enemy- representativeness.

-You’ve just learned your getting a new next-door neighbor.
+Consider the following hypothetical scenario: You’ve just learned your getting a new next-door neighbor.
 All you know is she will be one of two salespeople.
 Salesperson A drives a BMW.
 Salesperson B drives a BMW, has a confident personality, and travels extensively for work.
 Who is more likely to be your new neighbor, person A or person B?
 If you chose person B you would be… (drum roll please) wrong!

 How is this possible?
 By definition, people like Salesperson B are a subset of people like Salesperson A. Therefore, the group of people who comprise all BMW-driving salespeople has to be bigger than those with the same car who are also self-assured road warriors.
 This means the likelihood of your neighbor being Salesperson A is higher.
 The reason it’s so easy to chose Salesperson B is because, in our minds, the extra details provided make them more representative of a typical sales rep.